-Why Tuesday is best day to book holiday
+Why Tuesday is the best day to book a holiday

 Spend the weekend researching your next trip, but when it comes to booking hold off until Tuesday morning to save money.
 We explain all.